-Regulation of embryonic lineages by Wnt signaling
+Regulation of embryonic lineages and morphogenesis by Wnt signaling

 Our early studies assessed molecular processes underlying the formation of the dorsal signaling center, also known as the Spemann organizer.
 This analysis revealed an essential role for secreted Wnt proteins in vertebrate axis determination.
 Our group continued to study Wnt pathways for a number of years and obtained valuable insights related to several Wnt signaling components, from secreted Wnt antagonists and Frizzled receptors to transcription factors of the TCF family (Sokol et al., 1991; Sokol, 1996; Itoh et al., 2005; Hikasa et al, 2010).

 Our group has uncovered an important function of noncanonical Wnt signaling in regulating convergent extension movements during vertebrate gastrulation and neurulation (Sokol, 1996, 2000).
 This discovery served as a basis for subsequent molecular characterization of the Wnt/PCP pathway.
 More recently, we linked Wnt/Planar cell polarity (PCP) signaling to apical constriction, another fundamental morphogenetic event that leads to embryonic tissue folding (Ossipova et al., 2014, 2015).